Caitlin & Guillermo

 Caitlin and Guillermo’s intimate wedding in Portugal

-But the celebration started well before the wedding day — with wine tastings when guests arrived Friday, a welcome dinner that same evening, and stargazing under Alentejo's famously clear skies.
+But the celebration started well before the wedding day.
+With wine tastings when guests arrived Friday, a welcome dinner that same evening, and stargazing under Alentejo's famously clear skies.

-The venue: A hotel among Alentejo's vineyards
+The venue: A designer hotel among Alentejo's vineyards

 This hotel in Alentejo's wine region delivered everything.
 Surrounded by vineyards stretching toward the horizon, the property offered multiple outdoor spaces perfect for different parts of their celebration - the vineyard itself for their ceremony, the pool area for cocktails, and a courtyard for their long-table dinner.